The Internal Revenue Service has released the standard mileage rates for the coming year.

-- The business and medical rates dropped slightly from the 2020 amounts.
+- The business and medical rates increased slightly from the 2021 amounts.

 - The deduction for moving expenses is currently suspended (except for some members of the U.S. Military).

-- Due to the suspension of the deductibility of miscellaneous itemized deductions (Form 1040, Schedule A), the rate for business purposes may not be used to deduct unreimbursed employee travel expenses for 2021.
+- Due to the suspension of the deductibility of miscellaneous itemized deductions (Form 1040, Schedule A), the rate for business purposes generally may not be used to deduct unreimbursed employee travel expenses for 2022.